Taking rumor and innuendo and passing it all off as journalism

 The funniest Comedy Site on the Web (assuming you do the math correctly).

 (as well as those who need to be)

-Although he has many other interests, Johnny is a committed writer who has often said that “the only time I’m really happy is when I’m sitting in front of a typewriter.
+Although he has many other interests, Johnny Robish is a committed writer who has often said that “the only time I’m really happy is when I’m sitting in front of a typewriter.
 Unfortunately, there are no typewriters anymore – so I’m just miserable all the time.”
 While living in Hawaii in the mid-2000’s, Johnny wrote a weekly humor column entitled “Kauai Komedy” for Kauai’s main newspaper “The Garden Island” before returning to California and being named “Blogger of the Year” by AARP in 2012.
 Johnny adds that “I grew up in Canton, Ohio, a place that’s so polluted, that you couldn’t even drink the water.
-Therefore, it was always my dream to escape that environment and move instead to a place where you couldn’t breath the air – which explains why I ended up in here in LA.“
+Therefore, it was always my dream to escape that environment and move instead to a place where you couldn’t breath the air – which is why I ended up here in LA.“

 You may also find Johnny at numerous internet locations including ten local Patch online community newspapers Medium, JokeBlogger.Com, DailyComedy.Com, Tumblr, The FunnyFirm.Com, How Sick Is That?, Our Salon.Com, WriteHere and the late Peter Bergman’s Radio Free OZ which also featured TV’s John Goodman, Edie McClurg and Paul Krassner.
 Johnny has also written for road comics including Taylor Negron, Mel Kohl, Marti Schauer and Jere Evans.